-As we approach the May 2017 deadline manufacturers can expect to hear back from the agencies regarding their submitted notifications.
+As we approach the May 2017 deadline manufacturers can expect to hear back from the agencies such as the MHRA regarding their submitted notifications.
 This might be in the form of a letter, email or a telephone call.
 But why might an agency contact a manufacturer?

 Although the notification submission software provided by the European Commission includes an automated validation stage to ensure mandatory fields are completed before submission, an agency may request data relating to non-mandatory fields – such as mode of sales or declaration of high purity – after submission.